rev-net/memo/pitch.md

 ### Structure

 RRG is an LLC owned by Jango, Filip, Aeolian, KMac, and Rob.
+RRG is a [$REV](#rev) token holder alongside other holders.

 ### Onchain management